Chiggers are an itchy little problem – Here’s how to get rid of them fast!

 Some people will tell you that chiggers will burrow in to the skin and you should cover the bites with nail polish or Elmer’s glue in order to suffocate them.
 Luckily, this is not true!

-Here are the 5 best ways to treat chiggers.
+Here are the 6 best home remedies to treat chiggers.

 Oatmeal is soothing to pets’ skin and can help relieve the itch.
-Cook some quick oats and rub them on your pet in the bath.
+Cook some quick oats in warm water and rub them on your pet in the bath.
+You can also add green tea to the oatmeal baths to help soothe.

 Aloe is also very soothing and can be added to the bath or rubbed on the itchy areas afterwards.